Understanding the Transition to College

 - Fill more of your time with activities devoted to self-care

-- Use campus resources, including the DU Parents Program, to obtain information to support your child
+- Use campus resources, including the DU Parents Association, to obtain information to support your child

 Health & Counseling Center Services

 The Health and Counseling Center offers a variety of mental health services to enhance your child's academic success and emotional well-being.

 - Educational workshops for personal, academic, and career success

 - Community mental health referrals

 - Web-based self-help materials and links to a variety of on-line resources, including podcasts and online mental health screenings